exercism/javascript/concepts/array-loops/about.md

 When you want to work with the value directly in each iteration and do not require the index at all, you can use a `for .. of` loop.

-`for...of` works like the basic `for` loop shown above, but instead of having to deal with the _index_ as variable in the loop, you are provided with the _value_ directly.
+`for...of` works like the basic `for` loop shown above, but instead of having to deal with the _index_ as a variable in the loop, you are provided with the _value_ directly.

 ```javascript
 const numbers = [6.0221515, 10, 23];